 Inti Raymi – A Cultural Heritage

-Furthermore, Inti Raymi has become a major tourist attraction in Peru, drawing visitors from around the world.
+The Inti Raymi has also become a major tourist attraction in Peru, drawing visitors from around the world.
 This not only supports the local economy but also raises international awareness and appreciation of the rich cultural heritage of the Andean people.

 Why should you visit the Festival of the Sun?